Pittsburgh Cancer Disability Attorney

 Some form of cancer afflicts more than 20 million American every year.
 Most types are treatable with a regimen of medications, diet control, medical procedures and chemotherapy.
 But when fighting to recover from cancer takes over your life, it becomes impossible to focus your physical and mental energies on your job.
 Social Security Disability Insurance (SSDI) benefits are there to meet your financial needs when you can no longer work.

 If you are struggling with cancer and can no longer work or earn a living because of your medical condition or treatment requirements, talk to an attorney at the SSDI claims law firm of Dallas W. Hartman, P.C., with offices in New Castle, Hermitage, Butler and Erie, Pennsylvania.
-The Social Security Administration (SSA) lists certain types of cancer as certified medical conditions that make the sufferer eligible for SSDI benefits, after certain conditions have been met.
+The Social Security Administration (SSA) lists certain types of cancer as certified medical conditions that make the sufferer eligible for SSDI benefits after certain conditions have been met.
 If you or a loved one has been diagnosed with cancer and cannot hold a job or earn a living, talk to an attorney on our SSDI team today.
-The process is confusing and often frustrating, particularly at a time when you and your family are concentrating on treatment and recovery of your health.
+The application process can be confusing and often frustrating, particularly at a time when you and your family are concentrating on treatment and recovery of your health.

 Does Your Cancer Diagnosis Qualify You for SSDI Benefits?